Antfield-Creations/fafa-vae/journal/README.md

 want to see how the model does on the much more complete image collection.
 I think it should do fine, and if it does I can start re-training sessions instead of learning from scratch every time.
 Started run gs://antfield/FAFA/artifacts/2022-04-22_09h33m57s/ in order to follow this plan.

+Also changed the call to `model.fit`, to set the number of workers to 8 and the max queue size to twice that of a batch size.
+Maybe this will speed up the learning process and get rid of the 'on batch end is slow compared to batch training' kind messages.

 ## 2022-04-21
 I spent about two days refactoring code to end up basically exactly where I was three days ago.
 I spent time redesigning